ARL DSRC Introductory Site Guide

 The primary resource to schedule jobs on all systems is the node.
 Users request a certain number of nodes for a certain length of time.
 Limits on the number of nodes and length of a job vary by system and queue.

-Although every attempt is made to keep entire systems available, interrupts will occur, and more frequently on nodes with larger numbers of processors.
+Although every attempt is made to keep entire systems available, interruptions will occur, and more frequently on nodes with larger numbers of processors.
 Users should use mechanisms to save the state of their jobs where available (most ARL DSRC-supported applications can create restart files so runs do not have to start from the beginning) to protect against system interrupts.
 Users running long jobs without saving the state of their jobs run at-risk with respect to system interrupts.
 Use of system-level check pointing is not recommended.

-All HPC systems have identical queue names: urgent, debug, HIE, high, frontier, standard, transfer, and background; however, each queue has different properties as specified in the table below.
+All ARL HPC systems have identical queue names: urgent, debug, HIE, high, frontier, standard, transfer, and background; however, each queue has different properties as specified in the table below.
 Each of these queues is assigned a priority factor within the batch system.
 The relative priorities of the queues are shown in the table below.
 Jobs in queues other than background accrue additional priority based on time in queue.
 The scheduling of jobs uses job slot-reservation based on these priority factors and increases system utilization via backfilling while waiting for resources to become available.

 Queue Descriptions and Limits on ARL DSRC Systems